AT2021aeuk: A Repeating Partial Tidal Disruption Event Candidate in a Narrow-line Seyfert 1 galaxy: Observations

 Figure~\ref{fig:3image} displays the Hyper Suprime-Cam (HSC) image \citep{Aihara2018}, along with the radio image from Karl G. Jansky Very Large Array (VLA) observations and the X-ray image from the Neil Gehrels Swift Observatory.
 The HSC image was observed by the 8.2~meter Subaru telescope prior to the outburst \citep{Aihara2022}.
 Although the displayed VLA image at $6-8$ GHz was taken during the second flare, we consider it representative of the pre-outburst state, given no significant radio variation during the flare (see \S \ref{sec:radio}).
 In addition, we present the all epoch stacked X-ray images, as the luminosities before and after the outburst are comparable (see \S \ref{sec:x-ray}).

 We compiled the long-term optical light curve using photometric data from SDSS \citep{York2000}, the Catalina Real-time Transient Survey \citep[CRTS,][]{Drake2009}, the Panoramic Survey Telescope and Rapid Response System \citep[Pan-STARRS,][]{Chambers2016}, the Palomar Transient Factory \citep[PTF,][]{Law2009}, the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS,][]{Tonry2018}, and ZTF.
-The light curves from different surveys were slightly adjusted to account for discrepancies among them.
-As shown in Figure~\ref{fig:long_lc}, the long-term light curve exhibits weak variability of less than 0.1 mag over a 15-year period prior to the outburst.
-During the outburst, two major flares and a minor precursor flare were observed, the latter of which was well captured by ATLAS.
-Since the ZTF and ATLAS light curves overlap, we use only the ZTF data in subsequent analyses given its superior accuracy.
+Following \cite{pycali2014}, the light curves from different surveys were aligned to a common baseline, with the ZTF $r$-band serving as the reference.
+Meanwhile, the ATLAS data were scaled to match both the flux level and the variability amplitude of ZTF.
+As shown in Figure~\ref{fig:long_lc}, the long-term light curve displays weak variability of less than 0.1 mag over a 15-year period preceding the outburst.
+During the outburst, two major flares and a minor precursor flare were observed, with the latter being clearly captured by ATLAS.
+Since the ZTF and ATLAS light curves overlap, we focus on the ZTF data in our subsequent analyses due to its larger telescope aperture and superior photometric accuracy.
 These optical flares from AT2021aeuk have also been noticed by \cite{Bao2023}.